BlakeEKendall/Shelfish.RedBadgeProject/README.md

 * [Contact](#contact)

 ## General info
 Shelfish was initally created to help me organize my own book collection.
+I currently work in a bookstore, and am constantly reading and collecting more books.
-Whether reading for fun, or doing research or schoolwork, a good way to organize your books is always important!
+Whether you are reading for fun, or doing research or schoolwork, a good way to organize your books is always important!

 ## Technologies
 * Tech 1 - version 1.0: